 - [Ask him if he wants your Advice?]
 The urge to give him your advice is overwhelming.
 Wait until he asks for your opinion.
 If he does not ask, then ask him.
 “Do you want my advice?”
-If he says yes, then give him your opinions.
+If he says yes, then give him your thoughts.
 If he says no, then respect his decision at this time.
-In any event be prepared to talk about how you can help him with his career choice.
+You will have other opportunities to discuss this.
+Chances are he already knows what our opinion is.
+In any event, be prepared to discuss how you can help him with his career choice.
 You might find areas for compromise.
 There is always time for him to change his mind.

 - [Give your Son’s decision Due Respect.]
 Be prepared to agree with your son.
-He is an adult and his education is his decision not yours.
+He is an adult, and his education is his decision, not yours.
 Steve Jobs and Bill Gates did not graduate from college.
-Had they continued on to receive a degree both would have likely had a different outcome.
-The best thing you can do is support your son, and give him respect for his decision.
+If they continued to receive degrees, both would likely have different outcomes.
+The best thing you can do is support your son and give him respect for his decision.

 Your son’s decision to go to Hollywood and become an actor or join a rock band might be challenging.
-However, there are many multi-millionaires who first flopped in Hollywood or in the music industry.
+However, many multi-millionaires first flopped in Hollywood or the music industry.

 g.
 Trust is a critical part of Family Relationships.

 The dictionary defines trust as the belief in the reliability, truth, or strength of someone or something.
 It is essential to point out that trust is a perception rather than a fact.
 A person who tells you something is trustworthy if they believe what they are saying is true.
 The converse is also true.
 It is improper to call someone untrustworthy just because they were wrong.